Coinbase Review – Is Coinbase Safe & Trustworthy To Use?

 Coinbase allows you to purchase Bitcoins instantly using a debit card or a credit card.
 Check our step-by-step guide to help make the purchasing process easier for you.

-Create an account on Coinbase, confirm your personal details and login.
-It’s important to note that you may be asked to upload a scan of ID
+Create an account on Coinbase, confirm your personal details, and log in.
+It’s important to note that you may be asked to upload a scan of your ID

 - Go to account settings

 Go to the top right corner, click on your name and you should see a drop-down menu where you can click “Settings”.
 Then click “Payment Methods” on the menu at the top.
 There should be something that looks like this:

 Navigate to the right corner and click on “Add Payment Method”.

 - Click the “Credit/Debit Card” tab